HillaryDanan/abstraction-intelligence/README.md

 ## Reading Order

 1. **Abstraction Is All You Need** — establishes abstraction as primitive
-2. **Abstraction Beyond Compression** — addresses the compression objection; establishes compositionality as what abstraction adds; develops metrics for measuring compositionality; identifies architectural conditions under which compression yields abstraction
+1. **Abstraction Beyond Compression** — addresses the compression objection; establishes compositionality as what abstraction adds; develops metrics for measuring compositionality; identifies architectural conditions under which compression yields abstraction
-3. **Abstraction Constrained** — addresses the vacuity objection; establishes what abstraction is and is not; distinguishes from input operations (perception, attention) and downstream operations (memory, learning, reasoning, decision-making, action)
+1. **Abstraction Constrained** — addresses the vacuity objection; establishes what abstraction is and is not; distinguishes from input operations (perception, attention) and downstream operations (memory, learning, reasoning, decision-making, action)
-4. **Prediction Requires Abstraction** — addresses the predictive processing alternative; establishes that prediction presupposes representational content that abstraction provides
+1. **Prediction Requires Abstraction** — addresses the predictive processing alternative; establishes that prediction presupposes representational content that abstraction provides
-5. **Recursive Abstraction** — establishes when computation must bend back on itself; formalizes the mathematical role of *e* in self-referential dynamics via compositionality and information theory; demonstrates robustness under varying compositionality assumptions; extends to oscillatory dynamics governed by *π*
+1. **Recursive Abstraction** — establishes when computation must bend back on itself; formalizes the mathematical role of *e* in self-referential dynamics via compositionality and information theory; demonstrates robustness under varying compositionality assumptions; extends to oscillatory dynamics governed by *π*
-6. **The Developmental Spectrum of Abstraction** — establishes that abstraction capacity develops through qualitatively distinct stages; locates LLMs on this spectrum
+1. **The Developmental Spectrum of Abstraction** — establishes that abstraction capacity develops through qualitatively distinct stages; locates LLMs on this spectrum; poses the question: what enables Stage 4?
+1. **Embeddedness and the Self/World Distinction** — answers the Stage 4 question: embeddedness (not embodiment) creates computational pressure for self/world distinction; establishes the cascade from foundational abstraction to self-referential cognition; explains why non-embedded systems face principled barriers to Stage 4
+1. **Self and World** — elaborates the foundational self/not-self distinction; grounds the framework in the primary abstraction any embedded intelligence must make
-7. **Consciousness as Emergent Abstraction** — applies the framework to consciousness specifically; builds on stage 4 (self-referential abstraction)
+1. **Consciousness as Emergent Abstraction** — applies the framework to consciousness specifically; builds on the self/world foundation and Stage 4 abstraction
-8. **Self and World** — grounds the framework in the foundational self/not-self distinction
-9. **The Hard Problem Dissolved** — addresses phenomenal experience via embodied self-world information
+1. **The Hard Problem Dissolved** — addresses phenomenal experience via embedded self-world information
-10. **Time as Embodied Abstraction** — extends embodiment analysis to temporal reasoning and LLM limitations
+1. **Time as Embodied Abstraction** — extends embeddedness analysis to temporal reasoning; explains systematic temporal reasoning failures in non-embedded AI
-11. **Emotion as Embedded Information** — applies self-world integration to emotion; synthesizes major emotion theories
+1. **Emotion as Embedded Information** — applies self-world integration to emotion; synthesizes major emotion theories
-12. **Social Dynamics** — scales the framework to multi-agent environments; shows recursive abstraction structure of social cognition
+1. **Social Dynamics** — scales the framework to multi-agent environments; shows recursive abstraction structure of social cognition
-13. **Beyond Large Language Models** — applies the complete framework to AI architecture; derives engineering principles from APH; generates testable predictions for post-transformer systems
+1. **Beyond Large Language Models** — applies the complete framework to AI architecture; derives engineering principles from APH; generates testable predictions for post-transformer systems

 -----